 Want to Tan Faster?
-This Is How to Get a Quick (and Safe) Tan
+Here’s How to Get a Quick (And Safe!)
+Tan

-With summer in full swing, we can’t think of a more appropriate time than now to discuss importance of sun safety.
-A favorite pastime for many once the temperatures rise is to lay out and get a suntan.
-And while that’s one way to achieve skin that looks more bronzed, it’s not necessarily good for your skin.
-Sunbathing can put your skin at risk for premature signs of skin aging, as well as some cancers, especially if you neglect to apply broad-spectrum sunscreen and take other sun protection measures.
+With summer in full swing, we can’t think of a more appropriate time to discuss the importance of sun safety.
+A favorite pastime for many once the temperatures rise is to lay out and get a tan.
+And while that’s one way to achieve skin that looks more bronzed, it’s really bad for your skin — and even dangerous.
+Sunbathing can put your skin at risk for premature signs of skin aging, as well as some cancers, especially if you neglect to apply sunscreen daily.
 Unfortunately, sunbathing can bronze your skin fairly quickly, which is why many people aren’t so keen on abandoning it for good.
-But what if we told you there was a way to achieve that coveted bronze glow faster than sunbathing alone?
-And what if we told you this method wouldn’t put you at risk for damaging your skin?
+But hear us out when we say that there’s another way to achieve that coveted bronze glow — fast — without putting you at risk for damaging your skin.
 Below, we’re sharing exactly how to get a quick (and safe) tan.
-Spoiler alert: Grab a self-tanner!

-There is no such thing as tanning safely.
+There’s no such thing as tanning safely.
 In fact, a tan is actually just your body’s response to injury.
-“Sun exposure causes changes at the DNA level of the skin cells, triggering the cells that produce pigment to increase their output of melanin,” board-certified dermatologist, and Skincare.com consultant, Dr. Edward (Ted) Lain says.
+“Sun exposure causes changes at the DNA level of the skin cells, triggering the cells that produce pigment to increase their output of melanin,” board-certified dermatologist, and Skincare.com consultant, Edward (Ted) Lain, MD, says.
 “The melanin is then transferred to the skin cells to act as an umbrella over the DNA.
 Therefore, if you consider that a tan represents damage to your DNA, how could any tan be safe?”

 Your best bet for getting a safe, bronze glow this summer?
 Turning to self-tanners that can work just as well, if not better (and faster) than laying out in the sun for hours.
-Here, we list three of our favorite self-tanning formulas from the L’Oréal Paris Sublime Bronze collection.
+Here, we list three of our favorite self-tanning formulas.

-For Airbrushed Finish: L'Oréal Paris Sublime Bronze ProPerfect Salon Airbrush Mist
+L'Oréal Paris Sublime Bronze Properfect Salon Airbrush Mist

 Sometimes we want to take our sweet time getting to that desired level of bronze, in which case a gradual self-tanner like this one fits the bill.
 The ultra-lightweight formula will help you develop your ideal sunless tan with continued use.
 Apply it once or twice a day to reach your tan goal.